russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 1. ‘The Hidden Life of Trees’ by Peter Wohlleben

-Peter Wohlleben’s ‘The Hidden Life of Trees’ unveils the secret world of trees and their intricate social networks.
-It delves into how trees communicate, share nutrients, and support each other through underground networks, revealing a complex and interconnected forest ecosystem.
+Peter Wohlleben’s ‘The Hidden Life of Trees’ invites you to the secret world of trees and their intricate social networks.

 Similarities between the books: